Extended Project Qualification

 https://www.aqa.org.uk/subjects/projects/project-qualifications/EPQ-7993

-Examples of titles that our students submitted in 2022 included:
+Examples of recent titles that our students have submitted include:

 • How has the evolution of feminism has changed fashion over the past century?